1jour1vin

 Nose

-charming, fruity, with a savory hint of spice
+charming, fruity, with a delicious hint of spice

-Balance between substance and liveliness.
-Rich and easy-drinking style with a beautiful natural expression of fruit.
+A balance between body and liveliness.
+A rich, easy-drinking style with a beautiful, natural expression of fruit.

 Serve